 Please enter course number SWK 6501H, Special Studies 1 or SWK 6502H, Special Studies 2 for course number and description.
-The forms are located on the SGS website (www.sgs.utoronto.ca) under Current Students/Registration & Enrolment section, or at the end of the Manual.
+The forms are located on the SGS website under Current Students/Registration & Enrolment section, or at the end of the Manual.
 Submit the completed form, with instructor and PhD Program Director's signatures, before submitting to the FIFSW Registrar's office.